ronaldoussoren/modulegraph/doc/modulegraph.rst

    A module for which the python source code is available.

+.. class:: InvalidSourceModule(name)

+   A module for which the python source code is available, but where that source code cannot be compiled (due to syntax errors).

+   .. versionadded:: 0.12

 .. class:: CompiledModule(name)

    A module for which only byte-code is available.